Should I Give my Dog Medication to Modify their Behavior?

 Find a trainer who understands how these drugs work and ask them to evaluate your dog for a second opinion.

-If your vet is insisting on medication due to your dog's behavior at the vet, remember that the vet is a very scary place for dogs.
-Your dog will not be the best version of themselves there.
+Your dog will not be the best version of themselves at the vet.
 Your vet cannot accurately or ethically diagnose your dog with anything based on that brief interaction in a scary environment.
-In those instances working with a trainer who can assist you in building cooperative care and handling skills for your dog may be more helpful than medication.
+If your dog’s behavioral issues are specific to the vet, working with a trainer who can assist you in building cooperative care and handling skills for your dog may be more helpful than medication.

 Final thoughts